-Status of the document: Revision.
+Status of the document: Revision^a.

-Reasons for changes: Changes have been made to sections 17 to 20 to improve the guidance on prevention of cross-contamination and to refer to toxicological assessment guidance.
-Changes were also introduced in sections 26 to 28 on the qualification of suppliers in order to reflect the legal obligation of manufacturing authorisation holders to ensure that active substances are produced in accordance with GMP.
+Reasons for changes: Changes have been made to sections 17 to 21, including adding a new section, to improve the guidance on prevention of cross-contamination and to refer to toxicological assessment.
+Changes were also introduced in sections 27 to 30, including adding a new section, on the qualification of suppliers in order to reflect the legal obligation of manufacturing authorisation holders to ensure that active substances are produced in accordance with GMP.
 The changes include supply chain traceability.
-Section (33) is inserted to clarify and harmonise expectations of manufacturers regarding the testing of starting materials while section (68) introduces guidance on notification of restrictions in supply.
+Sections 35 and 36 are inserted to clarify and harmonise expectations of manufacturers regarding the testing of starting materials while section 71 introduces guidance on notification of restrictions in supply.